ThingSet/thingset.github.io/docs/spec/v0.6/appl_binary_mode.md

 Functions may return payload data, in which case the response is `0x85` followed by the content.

-## Published statements
+## Notifications

-In contrast to text mode, published statements in binary mode only contain the values and not the corresponding names or IDs in order to reduce payload data as much as possible.
+In contrast to text mode, notifications in binary mode only contain the values and not the corresponding names or IDs in order to reduce payload data as much as possible.

 **Example 1:** A statement containing the `mLive` subset, sent out by the device every 10 seconds